Updated: Mar 3

 Effective bug reports will increase the chances that the bug gets fixed.

-Effective bug reports will reduce the programmer investigation time.
+Effective bug reports will reduce the programmer's investigation time.

 Bug reporting general guidelines